-Jo-Anne McArthur is an award-winning photographer, author, and speaker based in Toronto, Canada.
+Jo-Anne McArthur is an award-winning photographer, author, and sought-after speaker.
 Through her long-term body of work, We Animals, she has been documenting our complex relationship with animals around the globe.
 Since 1998, her work has taken her to almost sixty countries.
 In 2019 she founded We Animals Media.

 McArthur was the subject of the critically acclaimed 2013 documentary The Ghosts in Our Machine, which followed her as she documented the plight of abused and exploited animals and advocated for their rights as sentient beings.

-McArthur’s photography and writing has been in publications such as National Geographic and National Geographic Traveller, The Washington Post, The Guardian, Lens Culture, the LA Times, Elle Canada, Parade, Canadian Geographic, DAYS Japan, Helsingin Sanomat, Der Spiegel, PhotoLife magazine, Huffington Post, Outdoor Photography, Feature Shoot and Alternatives Journal.
-In addition, We Animals images have been used by more than 100 organizations, publishers and academics to advocate for animals.
+McArthur’s photography and writing has been in publications such as National Geographic and National Geographic Traveller, The Washington Post, The Guardian, Lens Culture, Medium, the LA Times, Elle Canada, Parade, Canadian Geographic, DAYS Japan, Helsingin Sanomat, Der Spiegel, PhotoLife magazine, Huffington Post, Outdoor Photography, Feature Shoot and Alternatives Journal.
+In addition, We Animals images have been used by hundreds of organizations, publishers and academics to advocate for animals.